A Sound Horizon-Free Measurement of $H_0$ in DESI 2024: Discussion

 In \figref{h0_whisker} we show how the measurements from this work fit into the current landscape of $H_0$ measurements.
 We note two interesting observations.
 First is that even without using information from the sound horizon scale, our tightest $H_0$ measurements are still in \tbd{\cwr{2.9}}$\sigma$, \tbd{\cwr{2.3}}$\sigma$, or \tbd{\cwr{2.2}}$\sigma$ tension with SH0ES, when combining with DESY5, Pantheon+, and Union3 respectively (again, using the non-Gaussian tension estimation technique of \cite{Raveri:2021}).
 Without including \lya (our fiducial data choice made before unblinding), these tensions are \tbd{\cwr{3.0}}$\sigma$, \tbd{\cwr{2.3}}$\sigma$, and \tbd{\cwr{2.3}}$\sigma$.
 Second, our measurement is consistent with other early-time measurements that fully or mostly rely on the sound horizon scale.
 This would indicate that our measurement is consistent with \lcdm, and in particular we do not find evidence for new early-Universe physics.
 We do note, however, that in \secref{results} we found that the dataset combination (DESI clustering + CMB lensing + $\Om^{\mathrm{DESY5}}$) reaches a $\cwr{2.0}\sigma$ deviation from the \lcdm prediction of $\qbao=1.0$, and it will be interesting to see how this changes with the coming three-year and five-year data releases of DESI.

 In \cite{Farren:2022}, the authors performed a similar analysis for a simulated Euclid-like survey in an early dark energy (EDE) universe.
 Two EDE models were considered; the best-fit EDE model from \Planck + SH0ES data (\cite{Smith:2020}; weaker EDE), and the EDE model favored by ACT (\cite{Hill:2022}; stronger EDE).
 They then measured $H_0$ both with and without sound horizon information (assuming a \lcdm fiducial cosmology), finding that EDE generally shifts the sound horizon $H_0$ measurement toward higher values relative to the sound horizon-free measurement, which is expected due to the reduction of the physical sound horizon scale.
-The consistency we observe in this work between various early-time $H_0$ measurements, regardless of whether they rely on the sound horizon scale or are independent of it, begins to put pressure on more extreme beyond-\lcdm models such as ACT-favored EDE.
-However, we cannot rule out less extreme models of new physics (such as \Planck EDE).
+The consistency we observe in this work between various early-time $H_0$ measurements, regardless of whether they rely on the sound horizon scale or are independent of it, begins to put pressure on more extreme beyond-\lcdm models such as ACT-favored EDE.\footnote{We note that dedicated tests of specific models will be needed to draw rigorous conclusions about their viability.} However, we cannot rule out the possibility of less extreme models of new physics (such as \Planck EDE).
 The volume probed by galaxy surveys will increase rapidly in the coming years; as more data is collected and the precision of sound horizon-free $H_0$ measurements improves, even stronger constraints will be placed on such models of new early-Universe physics.